alexhuginn/chuck-norris-jokes/README.md

 Delete files from `dist` folder.
 Use it before building.<br />

 **3. `gulp build`**
-Use it for building (create dist folder, minify images and .html, move .css, .js and .ico to dist folder) Builds the app for production to the `dist` folder.<br />
+Use it for building (create dist folder, minify images and .html, move .css, .js and .ico to dist folder)<br />
+Builds the app for production to the `dist` folder.<br />

 Your app is ready to be deployed!